bravoalpha79/MothRadar/README.md

 The two exceptions to this are:
 - the Ticket Search form, which uses a GET method and therefore does not require validation, and
-- the comments "form", which uses JavaScript processing (including an Ajax call to backend) and is therefore not defined as an HTML form element but just as a textarea with a button to trigger the JavaScript script.
+- the comments "form", which uses JavaScript processing (including an Ajax call to backend) and is therefore not defined as an HTML form element but just as an HTML text area with a button to trigger the JavaScript script.

 #### Visual layout

 [Bootstrap](https://getbootstrap.com/) styling has been used as much as possible to assure full responsivity of the site.

 A top-fixed Bootstrap navbar with the essential links is present at all times.
-At screen sizes below 992px this is reduced to just the Logo and the "burger icon" which opens a sidenav with the links.
+At screen sizes below 992px this is reduced to just the Logo and the "burger icon" which opens a "sidenav" with the links.
 On screen sizes below 992px all content is displayed in single-column layout (screen-wide), while on large screens (992px and above) it is dependent on the actual page displayed.
 Four [wireframe.cc](https://wireframe.cc/) wireframes (for desktop-size display) were produced during the prototyping phase of the project: